 The Thesis Program at TSOA is a continuation of the Taliesin Fellowship’s historic Student Shelter Program.
-While attending the School, many of its students live in student-built shelters scattered in the desert areas of the campus.
-These small structures, designed and built by students in response to the landscape and desert climate, have been a hallmark of the program since its inception in the 1930s at Taliesin West.
+These small structures, designed and built by Thesis students in response to the landscape and desert climate, have been a hallmark of the program since its inception in the 1930s at Taliesin West.

 As the focus of the Shelter Thesis Program, students will formulate the entirety of their shelter project themselves.
 From site selection through space and use programming through to design, construction and inhabitation.
 The shelter project functions as a proof-of-concept for a thesis designed to be scalable and adaptable to how we live in our modern world.
 It is the set of ideas that students develop in their thesis, first embodied and tested through the creation of these environmentally astute dwellings, that can also form the foundation of a critical practice that students develop throughout their careers.